Pentagon Confirms Iranian General Qassem Soleimani Killed ‘At The Direction Of The President’

 — فيصل ابراهيم الشمري (@Mr_Alshammeri) January 3, 2020

-In response to the embassy siege by Iranian-backed militia forces and their supporters, Trump and Defense Secretary Mark Esper announced several waves of reinforcements, including a 100-strong U.S. Marine task force followed by the staging of 750 specialized soldiers from the U.S. Army’s 82nd Airborne Division.
+In response to the embassy siege by Iranian-backed militia forces and their supporters, Trump and Defense Secretary Mark Esper announced several waves of reinforcements, including a 100-member U.S. Marine task force followed by the staging of 750 specialized soldiers from the U.S. Army’s 82nd Airborne Division.
 There are also plans to deploy several thousand more troops, should the situation warrant such an action.

-Esper hinted earlier on Thursday that the United States would not hesitate to take drastic action against Iran if the threat level from the nation against U.S. interests increased.
+Esper hinted earlier on Thursday that the U.S. would not hesitate to take drastic action against Iran if the threat level from the nation against U.S. interests increased.

 “If we get word of attacks, we will take preemptive action as well to protect American forces, protect American lives.
 The game has changed,” Esper said.